SSWConsulting/SSW.Rules.Content/rules/turn-emails-into-pbis/rule.md

 6. Fill out the Acceptance Criteria, adding: *"Reply 'Done' to the email and also @mention them in the PBI with 'Done'"*

-7. Reply back to the original email saying: *"That's awesome feedback, I've moved it to a PBI: {{ URL }}\
+7. Reply back to the original email saying: *"That's awesome feedback, I've moved it to a PBI for prioritization: {{ URL }}\
-   For future ones, if you have access, please add your comments there 🙂"*
+   For future issues, if you have access, please add your comments to items in that backlog 🙂"*

 ::: greybox
 **From:** Bob Northwind "<BobNorthwind@northwind.com>"\